CNuge/coil/README.md

 #---ctctacttgatttttggtgcat...ggacccaattctctatcaacactta
 #Amino acid sequence:
 #-LYLIFGAWAG?VG?ALSLLIRAEL...LTDRNLNTTFFDPAGGGDPILYQHL
+#Raw sequence was trimmed: FALSE
+#Stop codon present: FALSE, Amino acid PHMM score:-206.22045
 #The sequence likely does not contain an insertion or deletion.
-#Stop codon present: FALSE, Amino acid PHMM score:-206.22045
+#Base pair 1 of the raw sequence is base pair 4 of the COI-5P region.
 ```
 The coi5p object has the following components that can be extracted by the user using the dollar sign notation.
 ```